guyroutledge/atozcss/_drafts/2016-04-27-interpolation-of-sass-variables.md

 }
 {% endhighlight %}

-This is because we have passed the litteral string `images/$image` as a URL.
+Adding `$image` within the quotes for the path creates the litteral string `images/$image` as a URL.
 If we want `$image` to be used as a Sass variable we have two options.

 Firstly, we could use string concattenation.
-This is the process of joining two strings together using a `+` operation.
+This is the process of joining two strings together using a `+` operator.

 {% highlight scss %}
 $logo: 'logo.png';